cuHALLaR: A GPU Accelerated Low-Rank Augmented Lagrangian Method for Large-Scale Semidefinite Programming: Concluding Remarks

 \section{Concluding Remarks}

 In this paper, we address the fundamental challenge of developing scalable and efficient solvers for large-scale semidefinite programming problems.
-We introduce \gpuourmethod, a GPU-accelerated implementation of the hybrid low-rank augmented Lagrangian method originally proposed in \citep{monteiro2024low}.
+We introduce \gpuourmethod, a GPU-accelerated implementation of the hybrid low-rank augmented Lagrangian method originally proposed in \cite{monteiro2024low}.
 Our approach exploits the parallel computing capabilities of modern GPUs to overcome computational bottlenecks inherent in handling massive SDP instances, while maintaining the advantages of low-rank factorization-based methods.

 Through extensive numerical experiments across three problem domains, we demonstrate that \gpuourmethod achieves remarkable performance improvements over both CPU-based implementations and competing GPU-accelerated solvers.
 For matrix completion problems, \gpuourmethod consistently outperforms the state-of-the-art GPU solver \culorads by factors of 2x to 25x, while finding solutions with significantly lower ranks.
-Most impressively, \gpuourmethod successfully solves instances with more than 300 million constraints in under 3 minutes, while the CPU implementation, \ourmethod, fails to converge within 12 hours.
+Most impressively, \gpuourmethod successfully solves instances with approximately 260 million constraints in under 1 minute, while the CPU implementation, \ourmethod, fails to converge within 12 hours.

 For maximum stable set problems, our results reveal that \gpuourmethod's performance advantage scales dramatically with problem size and graph density.
 We achieve speedups of 50x for the largest Hamming graph problems and 135x for million-node AG-Monien instances.
-Similarly, for phase retrieval problems, \gpuourmethod delivers speed improvements exceeding 74x, solving massive instances with over 3 million dimensions in under 10 minutes—problems that remain intractable for CPU-based approaches.
+Similarly, for phase retrieval problems, \gpuourmethod achieves speedups of 15x to 47x on large instances, and successfully solves the largest test case—with a matrix variable of size over 3 million—in under 10 minutes.
+In contrast, the CPU-based \ourmethod times out after 12 hours on this same instance, rendering it effectively intractable.